pema99/Raytracer/README.md

 A path tracer using monte carlo integration methods and physically based renderring.

 ### What can it do?
-Render simple scenes,
+Render simple scenes.

-Specular, diffuse controllable via roughness and metalness parameters,
+Specular, diffuse controllable via roughness and metalness parameters.

-Meshes, spheres, rectangles,
+Meshes, spheres, rectangles.

-Cool,
+Cool.

 ### Why?
 Because I am bored.